-- All invoices must be included in a single zip file with no passwords or coding; - The invoices in the zip file can be in JPEG, PDF or TIFF format; - Maximum zip file size: 5MB; and - Standard scanning preference: Black and white / max 200 dpi.
+- All invoices must be included in a single zip file with no passwords or coding; - The invoices in the zip file can be in JPEG, PDF or TIFF format; - Maximum zip file size: 5MB; and - Standard scanning preference: Black and white / max 200 dpi; - Files should be sent at the same time as the application.

 Polish taxpayers applying for refund of VAT incurred in other EU member states must use the form (VAT-REF) on the web page of the Minister of Finance.
-This form can be downloaded at: https://www.podatki.gov.pl/media/3938/vat-ref-4-v1-0e.pdf
+This form can be downloaded at: VAT-REF (podatki.gov.pl)